Differential syntactic and semantic encoding in LLMs: Results

 \subsection{Syntactic similarity}

-Fig.~\ref{fig:syn_sim} shows the similarity between our original sentence set and their respective syntax twins (equal-syntax sentences), using either concatenated or averaged sentence representations.\footnote{As a general control on how meaningful the high similarity values we report here and in the following experiments are, Fig.~\ref{fig:batch_shuffling} of Appendix \ref{sec:non-informative-control} shows that the similarity between randomly paired sentences is 0 at every layer.}
+Fig.~\ref{fig:syn_sim} shows the similarity between our original sentence set and their respective syntax twins (equal-syntax sentences), using either concatenated or averaged sentence representations.\footnote{As a general control on how meaningful the similarity values we report here and in the following experiments are, Fig.~\ref{fig:batch_shuffling} of Appendix \ref{sec:non-informative-control} shows that the similarity between randomly paired sentences is 0 at every layer.}

 For concatenated tokens (panel a)), we observe high similarity values, greater than 0.7 throughout \emph{all} layers of the network.
 Panel b) shows that averaging across the token axis damages syntax similarity, lowering the blue curve across the whole network.
 Indeed, averaging over tokens ablates positional information, which is intuitively important for syntactic similarity.
-Nonetheless, the signal is still present, namely the similarity is greater than $0.4$ at all depths.
+Nonetheless, the signal is still present, with similarity greater than $0.4$ at all depths.

-Next, in Figure \ref{fig:syn_sim}, we look at what happens when we subtract from each sentence $\mathbf{X}_i$ their projections along their syntax centroids.\footnote{Fig.~\ref{fig:proj-vs-sub} of Appendix \ref{sec:subtractions} shows an example where directly subtracting centroids from pairs of sentences (instead of their projections along them) can introduce spurious signals.} This procedure removes a significant fraction of the similarity between pairs for both concatenated (panel a)) and averaged (panel b)) representations.
-This suggests that syntax centroids capture important aspects of the syntactic information in the sentences, and that this information is linearly encoded so that it can be removed with a linear operation.
+Next, also in Figure \ref{fig:syn_sim}, we look at what happens when we subtract from each sentence $\mathbf{X}_i$ its projections along its syntax centroid.\footnote{Fig.~\ref{fig:proj-vs-sub} of Appendix \ref{sec:subtractions} shows an example where directly subtracting centroids from pairs of sentences (instead of their projections along them) can introduce spurious signals.} This procedure removes a significant fraction of the similarity between pairs for both concatenated (panel a)) and averaged (panel b)) representations.
+This suggests that syntax centroids capture important aspects of the syntactic information in the sentences, and that this information is linearly encoded given that it can be removed with a linear operation.